eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 # Articles

-This page contains an index of articles presenting a range of tools and languages in Epsilon.
-Should you find that an article contains errors or is inconsistent with the current release of Epsilon, please [let us know](https://www.eclipse.org/epsilon/forum).
+This page links to more than **60 articles** on various aspects of Epsilon.
+Should you find that an article is outdated, please [let us know](https://www.eclipse.org/epsilon/forum).

 ## Epsilon Object Language